chrisK00/BugLab/README.md

 - Attachments (f.e image, gif)
 - Home page can have a dashboard
 - Background service that sends a weekly stats mail regarding for example the project with most completed bugs, the project with most high prioritized bugs, how many bugs you have completed
-- Using the users nav entity on the projects can be a little bit tricky due to EF does not have support for including many to many unidirectional relationships using the `.Include()`, I could not find many code benefits with manually creating a join table and have a user prop in there, userid prop, projectId prop and then do Include().ThenInclude() (alt make use of reference by id and then the Project entity wont even need to directly have a list of Users/ProjectUsers).
+- Using the users nav entity on the projects can be tricky due to EF does not have support for including many to many unidirectional relationships.
+I could not find many code benefits with manually creating a join table and then do Include().ThenInclude() (alt make use of reference by id and then the Project entity wont even need to directly have a list of Users/ProjectUsers).
 It seems to be something that is coming soon for EF6 though: https://github.com/dotnet/efcore/issues/3864 .
-This issue will require a lot of refactoring existing code but if you would like to give it a try and convince me that it improves the app code significally (I'm aware of it having a little readability improvment and that there is a performance boost because we don't have to do a join but at the same time it requires more code, management and performance is not an issue right now), here are some things you'll need for the first alternative:
+This issue will require a lot of refactoring existing code but if you would like to give it a try and convince me that it improves the app code significally (I'm aware of it having a little readability improvment and that there is a small performance boost because we don't have to do a join sometimes but at the same time it requires more code, management and performance is not an issue right now)

-`Add a ProjectUser class with ProjectId, UserId and User.`

-`Configure the relationship for UserEntityConfig:  builder.HasMany<ProjectUser>()
-                .WithOne()
-                .HasForeignKey(x => x.UserId);`

-`Configure the ProjectEntityConfig  builder.HasMany(x => x.ProjectUsers)
-                .WithOne();`

-`Configure ProjectUser entity config builder.HasKey(x => new { x.ProjectId, x.UserId });`

-`Call .Include() and .ThenInclude() where project are being referenced but replace them with _context.ProjectUsers where possible in order to prevent unnecessary items loaded`
+- The idea is that we give all users in a project read/write permissions to all items.
+If you are a performance freak you could change our urls to almost always start with projects/projectId f.e getting a comment would then be projects/projectId/bugs/bugId/comments/id, not the fanciest but since we don't need to fetch the bug in order to get the projectId to see if the user is in it we boost performance a bit but as i said there's no point in changing the code base for a little performance boost unless necessary.
+One great point is that it makes accessing items in the Api consistent but it also means that we need two endpoints for getting bugs. right now: api/bugs - my bugs and api/bugs?projectId=1 - project's bugs VS api/users/1/bugs and api/projects/1/bugs